 How long should your script be for the best WPM?

-From analyzing podcast listeners’ demographics and usage patterns, we know that people mostly listen to podcast shows lasting between 30 and 40 minutes, but also take under consideration their attention span.
+From analyzing podcast listeners’ demographics and usage patterns, we know that people mostly listen to podcast shows lasting between 30 and 40 minutes.

 Experiment and measure your time to find the best way for you but start with a script of about 150-160 words per minute.
 In this case, start and experiment with: